macmullensantiago/Apuntes--/README.md

     * function: specifies the function to run when the event is detected.
 This is the magic that can allow your web pages to change dynamically.

   ## Semantics

      * The actual meaning of statements

   ### Static semantics

      * Which expressions makes sense.
      Semantics - What the meaning of this piece of code is?

   ### Statements

     * Legal commands that Python can interpret
       - Print, assignment

   ### Expressions

     * Operands
       - In computing, an operand is the part of a computer instruction which specifies what data is to be manipulated or operated on, while at the same time representing the data itself.
     * Operators
      - In computer programming, operators are constructs defined within programming languages which behave generally like functions, but which differ syntactically or semantically.

-  ### Data Structures - Types and Values
-      A data type is a classification of data which tells the compiler or interpreter how the programmer intends to use the data.
-Most programming languages support various types of data, including integer, real, character or string, and Boolean.
-    * Numbers
-      - Intergers
-      - Floats - floating points
-    * Strings -  Strings are strings
-    * Booleans

-    * Numbers
-     - 3 - interger
-     - 3.14 - floating point
-    * Strings
-     -'abc'

    ### Interface(API/ADT)            vs             Data Structure
      -Specification                                   -Representation